ncatlab/nlab-content/pages/3217.md

 We may suggestively summarize example \ref{TraditionalGeneralFoliation} in words as:

-"In cohesive higher geometry, every foliation is a simple foliation."
+"In cohesive higher geometry, every foliation is a [[simple foliation]]."

 Because the quotient map to the leaf space of a general foliation is always a [[submersion]]/[[formally smooth morphism]], just not always onto a manifold, but onto a higher space.